 APPLICANT USE APPLICANT USE COUNTY USE ONLY 1.
-On a separate document provide a written description of proposal.2.
+On a separate document provide a written description of proposal (question 18).2.
 On a separate document provide a detailed written statement addressing required criteria and standards (not required for Home Industries).3.
 Legal description of the property as it was last recorded.4.
 Proposed source of water (e.g. water availability verification form, letter of commitment from water provider, well site location and/or verification).5.
 Copies of soil logs registered with the County Health Department or a letter of commitment from a sewer district6.
-Copy of approved Certificate of Transportation Concurrency, if applicable7.
-Documentation of legal means of access to a public road (e.g. existing access permit number, access permit application, recorded easement).8.
-For Type III applications the following must be provided:a.
+Copy of approved Certificate of Transportation Concurrency, if applicable.7.
+Documentation of legal means of access to a public road (e.g. recorded easement, existing access permit number, access permit application).8.
+For Type III applications (see question 19) the following must be provided:a.
 Community Meeting required: Submit meeting notes, a tape copy of the recorded meeting and an affidavit of notice of the meeting.b.
 Pre-Application Conference required: Provide the date of the meeting (must be after the community meeting but within 6 months of the date this application is submitted).c.
-On a separate sheet provide the names and addresses of property owners within a 300 foot radius of the site.d.
+Provide the names and mailing addresses of property owners within a 300 foot radius of the site on mailing address label sheet(s).d.
 An Assessor's quarter section map that shows all parcels within a 300 foot radius of the site.